TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 ## Catalog_Search_Objects_Cross_Reference

 Note: Square docs misrepresent the way the query property works.
-They say that cross reference properties sit on the query property.
+They say that cross-reference properties sit on the query property.
 They do not.
 They replace it.
 This class takes care of that so you don't have to worry about it.

+**What this class does:**\
+It allows you to cross-reference objects with other objects they reference.
+For example, you may want to find all products that use a particular tax.
+That tax will have its own unique object ID that is stored in all objects that use it.
+This lets you find them.

+You can use it to cross-reference items, item-variations, modifier-lists, and taxes.
+You can only do it for one of those types at a time.

-How to USE:
+**How to USE:**

 1. Instantiate the class, as usual.
 2. Add the IDs you want to cross reference.